zhutoutoutousan/A-study-note-as-a-beginner/study/Heuristics/health-and-fitness.md

   - [Shredded Sports Science](#shredded-sports-science)
     - [How do muscle grow](#how-do-muscle-grow)

+# Suggestion
+Consider merging this note to the 'physiology for scientists and engineers'

 # Basics physical system of a normal human
 ## Digestive system
 - Total emptying of the stomach takes 4-5 hours